Nicaragua violence rages as prospect of crisis talks hangs in limbo - Journal du Cameroun

 For young people fighting in Masaya, the conflict will not end until Ortega is gone.

-“We are in a war with the government,” a protestor in Masaya said, a black T-shirt veiling his face, his eyes barely visible beneath a black cap.
+“We are in a war with the government,” a protestor there said, a black T-shirt veiling his face and leaving his eyes barely visible beneath a black cap.

 “We will be free,” he said.
 “This government will go.”